Birch Bayh: Electoral College reform

 The proposed Constitutional change with which Bayh was most closely associated in his final years in the Senate was his attempt to eliminate the United States Electoral College (the method of electing the President of the United States) and replace it with a popular vote in the 1960s and 1970s.
+Bayh was convinced the Electoral College needed to be abolished after holding initial hearings on reform.
+He realized that the system couldn't be fixed, as it was so out of date: a president elected today needs only 23% of the popular vote, if they receive the votes in the right places.
 One of Bayh's proposals passed the House easily but was filibustered in the Senate.
 In 1977 he introduced reform legislation into the Senate, but it never achieved the required two-thirds vote in either chamber of the United States Congress contained in Article Five of the United States Constitution.
+Most of the country was in support of this bill, but the southern Democrats and some Republican senators allied to block it.
+Bayh came close to persuading the Republicans to his side with the help of president Nixon, but after Bayh helped block two of Nixon's supreme court nominations, Nixon decided not to help Bayh.
+It was later revealed that Bayh was in Nixon's enemies list.
 In 2006, he joined the National Popular Vote Inc. coalition, which aims to effect Electoral College reform through an interstate compact.
+The coalition is a group of states that agrees to vote with the national popular vote once the coalition's member states' electoral votes are a majority.
 Bayh wrote a foreword to the book Every Vote Equal by John Koza, a co-founder of National Popular Vote.